 Speak to your accountant for more information.

 If you pay employees, there are some slightly different tax implications.
 Speak to your accountant to get clear guidance for your unique situation.

 Employees May Need to File Tax Returns

-Regardless of whether you withhold federal income tax, your employees may need to file their own tax returns.
+Regardless of whether you withhold federal and Nevada state income tax, your employees may need to file their own tax returns.

-Most Nevada LLCs will need to pay estimated taxes throughout the year, depending on the amount of income and profit you expect to make.
-The most common types of estimated tax are:
+Most LLCs must pay estimated taxes throughout the year, depending on the amount of income and profit you expect to make.
+This will include both federal income tax and self-employment tax.

 Most LLCs will pay estimated taxes on a quarterly basis.
 Learn more on the IRS website, and speak to your accountant for more information.